Paragon Corpoation PostGIS Spatial Database Engine OSGeo.org The Open Source Geospatial Foundation UMN Mapserver Boston Geographic Information Systems

 What Is PostGIS?

 PostGIS is an open source, freely available, and fairly OGC compliant spatial database extender for the PostgreSQL Database Management System.
-In a nutshell it adds spatial functions such as distance, area, union, intersection, and specialty geometry data types to the database.
-PostGIS is very similar in functionality to SQL Server 2008 Spatial support, ESRI ArcSDE, Oracle Spatial, and DB2 spatial extender.
+In a nutshell it adds spatial functions such as distance, area, union, intersection, and specialty geometry, geography, and raster data types to the database.
+PostGIS is very similar in functionality to SQL Server Spatial support, ESRI ArcSDE, Oracle Spatial, and DB2 spatial extender except it has more functionality and generally better performance than all of those (and it won't bankrupt you).
 The latest release version now comes packaged with the PostgreSQL DBMS installs as an optional add-on.
-As of this writing PostGIS 1.4 is the latest stable release and PostGIS 1.5 is in beta.
+As of this writing PostGIS 3.3.2 is the latest stable release and PostGIS 3.4.0 will be coming out within the next year.
+Features new in PostGIS 3.3 and new in Upcoming PostGIS 3.4.
+Notable features of PostGIS:

 We will assume a windows environment for this tutorial, but most of the tutorial will apply to other supported platforms such as Linux, Unix, BSD, Mac etc. We will also be using Massachusetts/Boston data for these examples.
 For desktop users, the EnterpriseDB one-click installer exists as well for Mac/OSX and Linux desktops, so you should be able to follow along without too much fuss.